WICG/soft-navigations/Design.md

   - **total size painted**
   - **largest paint candidate element timing**
   - _Note: Should slo add metadata describing / pointing back to the Interaction itself._
+- Extend the Event Timing API to add support for more event types:
+  - `popstate` and `navigate`.
-- Hook into Event Timing [initialize event timing](https://www.w3.org/TR/event-timing/#initialize-event-timing) "processingStart":
+- Hook into Event Timing API [initialize event timing](https://www.w3.org/TR/event-timing/#initialize-event-timing) "processingStart":
   - If this Event creates a new interaction (new interactionId), or may do so in the future:
     - _Create_ a new **InteractionContext**, and _Set_ its **created timestamp** to Now
     - _Save_ it into a map InteractionId→**InteractionContext**